 The traditional method of dealing with humidity build-up is through ventilation– trading internal humid air, with drier external air.
 This becomes quite a waste of energy when taking into consideration the fact that the air inside has already been invested in, usually in the form of heat.
 Once exchanged, this heat is lost and the “new” air needs to be heated.
 Needless to say, this is a waste.

-Not all greenhouses utilize artificial lighting, this depends greatly on region and the type of crop being grown.
+Not all greenhouses utilize artificial lighting.
+This depends greatly on the greenhouse’s geographic region and type of crop.

-In a setting where lighting is used, they can make a big difference in energy consumption.
+In greenhouses that use lighting, switching lighting technology can make a big difference in energy consumption.
 Modern LED lights can save as much as 40% of the energy consumed by CFL lightbulbs and up to 90% compared to incandescent bulbs.
-This makes lighting a major energy factor in operations where they are needed.
+This makes lighting a major energy factor in many greenhouses.

 Technology and agriculture have long gone hand in hand.
 With modern advancements in real time measuring and monitoring, the need to overcompensate when it comes to heating, dehumidifying or irrigating diminishes.